wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/step-by-step-installation/kibana/index.rst

 It is highly recommended to change Elasticsearch’s default passwords for the users found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml file``.
 More information about this process can be found :ref:`here <change_elastic_pass>`.

-After the first attempt to access the Wazuh Kibana plugin may prompt a message that indicates that the Wazuh API is not working.
+With the first access attempt, the Wazuh Kibana plugin may prompt a message that indicates that the Wazuh API is not working.
 To solve this issue edit the file ``/usr/share/kibana/optimize/wazuh/config/wazuh.yml`` and replace the ``url`` value by the Wazuh's server IP in which the Wazuh API is installed:

 .. code-block:: yaml